anjikasingh15/Portfolio/README.md

 # Portfolio
-A responsive portfolio website created using HTML,CSS and JavaScript.
+A responsive portfolio website created using HTML,CSS ,JavaScript and Bootstrap.